Kinetic inductance

 Kinetic inductance is the manifestation of the inertial mass of mobile charge carriers in alternating electric fields as an equivalent series inductance.
 Kinetic inductance is observed in high carrier mobility conductors (e.g. superconductors) and at very high frequencies.

 Explanation

-A change in electromotive force (emf) will be opposed by the inertia of the charge carriers since, like all objects with mass, they prefer to be traveling at constant velocity and therefore it takes a finite time to accelerate the particle.
+A change in electromotive force (emf) will be opposed by the inertia of the charge carriers since, like all objects with mass, they prefer to be traveling at constant velocity; therefore it takes a finite time to accelerate the particle.
 This is similar to how a change in emf is opposed by the finite rate of change of magnetic flux in an inductor.
 The resulting phase lag in voltage is identical for both energy storage mechanisms, making them indistinguishable in a normal circuit.